 Professor Paul Ashton

 Professor Paul Ashton is adjunct professor at the Centre for Applied History at Macquarie University and founding co-director of the Australian Centre for Public History at the University of Technology Sydney where he also holds an adjunct professorship.
 He has authored, co-authored, edited and co-edited 36 books.
 In 2020 he was awarded the NSW History Council’s Annual History Citation for outstanding contributions to public and Australian history.

 Research Profile UTS Research Profile

-Ewan Coopey is PhD candidate and Research Assistant at the Centre for Applied History working on several history-focused websites and a database of Australian Public History theses.
-He is interested in Roman archaeology and epigraphy and is also passionate about public engagement with history, archaeology, and academia more broadly.
-He is dedicated to promoting Open Access (OA) publishing and the application of digital tools in archaeology and epigraphy.
+Ewan Coopey is PhD candidate and Research Assistant at the Centre for Applied History working on several history-focused websites and a record of Australian Public History theses.
+His research explores the interplay between identities, communities and objects, with particular focus on Roman archaeology and epigraphy.
+He is also passionate about public engagement with history, archaeology, and academia more broadly, writing several blog contributions.
+He is dedicated to promoting Open Access (OA) publishing and the application of digital tools (both basic and complex) in history, archaeology and epigraphy.